Leigh-Salford-Manchester Bus Rapid Transit: Services

 Service V1 operates from Leigh and V2 from Atherton; with additional V4 services from Ellenbrook in the weekday morning peak period that do not use the guided section of the route.
 Timetabled journey times are 60 minutes from Leigh and Atherton to Albert Square, Manchester at peak periods; 51 minutes daytime off-peak and 40 minutes in evenings, overnight and early mornings.
 In peak periods, the services from the Wardley, A580 Park and Ride take 31 minutes into Albert Square.
 In daytime operation from Monday to Saturday at least eight buses per hour run in each direction on the guided section, four on the Leigh to Tyldesley section and four from Atherton joining the Tyldesley to Ellenbrook section.

 From 1 September 2024, V1 services have run round the clock and every day of the week, with night-time services at hourly frequencies.
 Two additional V1 services run from Leigh into Manchester in the weekday morning peak; three additional services return to Leigh in the weekday evening peak.
 Four V4 services run into Manchester in the morning peak, starting from Ellenbrook.
+More additional journeys were added to the V1 route in September 2025, up to 15 buses per hour now run between Leigh and Manchester Royal Infirmary in the weekday morning peak.

+From September 2026, Transport for Greater Manchester plan on withdrawing some overnight trips on the V1 route but retaining the 24-hour service on Thursday to Saturday nights.
+More peak-time journeys are also planned to support housing development at Mosley Common.